Italian PM Letta to go before parliament

 ROME Italian Prime Minister Enrico Letta will go before parliament to chart a possible way out of the country's political crisis, a statement from the Italian President's office said on Sunday.

-Since the resignations, several members of the centre-right party -- including the ministers who stepped down -- have given contradictory signals as to whether they support Berlusconi's desire to hold new elections.
+Since the resignations, several members of the center-right party -- including the ministers who stepped down -- have given contradictory signals as to whether they support Berlusconi's desire to hold new elections.

 (Reporting By Alessandra Galloni; editing by James Mackenzie)